floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the types of Divorce Records available in Florida?

-Divorce Decree and Divorce Certificate are the types of Divorce Records available in the State of Florida.
+Divorce Decree and Divorce Certificate are the types of Divorce Records available in Florida.
 Divorce court case files may also count as divorce records and are easier to find than the others.
-These files include all records of divorce court proceedings such as filed evidence, testimonies, transcripts of court proceedings, and any document containing motion.
+These files include all records of divorce court proceedings, such as filed evidence, testimonies, transcripts of court proceedings, and any document containing a motion.
 Other inclusions are verdicts, probationary clauses, terms of shared child-custody, protective orders or similar agreements, stipulated financial entitlements and allowances.
 They are maintained by the Clerk of Circuit Court, where divorce proceedings took place.

-A Divorce Decree is a court document that contains the final declaration of the judge’s dissolution of a marriage.
-It is issued after divorce court proceedings when the court makes a final decision that is binding on both parties.
-A divorce decree incorporates details of agreed terms and conditions.
+A Divorce Decree is a court document that contains the final declaration of the judge's dissolution of a marriage.
+It is issued after divorce court proceedings when the court makes a final decision binding on both parties.
+A divorce decree incorporates details of agreed-upon terms and conditions.
 These include shared child custody, division of assets and debts, child support, the rights and responsibilities of each party to the other after divorce, and other related information.
-This document is only available to the involved parties and the lawyers who were present during the divorce proceedings.
+This document is only available to the involved parties and lawyers during the divorce proceedings.

 A Divorce Certificate is a document issued by the Bureau of Vital Statistics office of the Florida Department of Health.
 It establishes that a divorce was granted on a specific date.
-Other information on the certification includes the names of the parties involved, the date the divorce was finalized, the venue where the divorce was finalized, and the court case number.
-Divorce certificates are accessible by the parties involved in the divorce and the attorneys who participated in divorce proceedings.
+Other information on the certification includes the parties' names, the date the divorce was finalized, the venue where the divorce was finalized, and the court case number.
+Divorce certificates are accessible to the parties involved and the attorneys participating in the proceedings.

 How Do I Get Divorce Records in Florida?